 The Professorship will provide the selected faculty member with $2500 CAD in funding to cover travel and accommodations costs while in residence.* Visitors will also be offered prime office space in the Centre for the duration of the visit, and they will have access to York Libraries.
 The Archives of Ontario and the Clara Thomas Archives and Special Collections are also located on campus, and the Environment Canada Library is nearby.

-Visitors will have access to office space during their time in residence, and the Centre will arrange library privileges.
-The Archives of Ontario and the Clara Thomas Archives and Special Collections are both located on campus, and the Environment Canada library is nearby.
 Visitors will be expected to contribute to the academic life at the Centre by leading an invited workshop connected to their research expertise.
 Visitorships will be at least of one month’s duration.
 The Robarts Centre may assist in arranging on-campus accommodation, if requested.

 Priority may be given to scholars working in the one of the current main research areas at the Centre: Cultural expression in the Arctic, Northern Studies, Black Canada, Environmental history and politics, Indigenous Studies, or Canadian culture.
 Other approaches will also be considered